tinymce/tinymce-docs/_includes/configuration/paste-merge-formats.md

 {% endif %}
 ### `paste_merge_formats`

 This option enables the merge format feature of the {{plugin}} plugin.
-This merges similar text formats to reduce the number of HTML elements produced.
+This merges identical text format elements to reduce the number of HTML elements produced.
 For example: `<b>abc <b>bold</b> 123</b>` becomes `<b>abc bold 123</b>` since the inner format is redundant.
-This option is enabled by default but can be disabled if retaining nesting or similar formats is important.
+This option is enabled by default but can be disabled if retaining nested or identical format elements is important.

 **Type:** `Boolean`